-There are many in my generation who right through to the present day are still very unsettled by the death of Michael Jackson.
-For those of us who grew up when MTV first emerged during those far and away days of long ago when that channel actually played videos (or even music at large for that matter), Michael Jackson’s persona, image, and artistry were ubiquitous.
-The King of Pop was such an integral part of the early 80’s and MTV, that many of us who were alive all the way back then assumed Mr. Jackson would be just as consistently present today as he was back in 1983.
+Many in my generation are still unsettled by the death of Michael Jackson right through to the present day .
+For those of us who grew up when MTV first emerged during those days of long ago when that channel actually played videos (or even music at large for that matter), Michael Jackson’s persona, image, and artistry were ubiquitous.
+The King of Pop was such an integral part of the early 80’s and MTV, that many of us who were alive all the way back then assumed the man would be just as consistently present today as he was back in 1983.

 Thus even in the current here and now it still takes reinforced effort to remind myself the man left this world in 2009 at the age of 50.

-An aura of bittersweet melancholy surrounded Michael Jackson’s overall persona whenever in the eye of the public that seemed just as ever present to his individual self as his music was to early 80’s culture.
-And this sheen of melancholia not only appeared to never take its leave of Mr. Jackson, it seems likely it followed the King of Pop his entire life.
+An aura of bittersweet melancholy surrounded Michael Jackson’s overall persona whenever in the eye of the public that seemed as ever present to his individual self as his music was to early 80’s culture.
+This sheen of melancholia not only appeared to never take its leave of Mr. Jackson, it seemed to follow the King of Pop the course of his entire life.
 Astrologically, this pervasive sense of distant sadness can be explained as the Virgo being haunted by perfection.

 Entering this world on the 29th of August, 1958 Michael Joseph Jackson was born beneath the astrological sign of Virgo.
 The sign of the Virgin, or Harvest Maiden is considered the “worry wart” of the Zodiac as well as one of the three “karmic” signs.
 Those born under any of the karmic signs function best when they are in service to others.
 The typical Virgo does this by producing as close to perfect work as possible.